DCRS/DCRS-UI/README.md

 Yes, this firmware is an kernel that uses interface in HTML5/CSS/JavaScript and compatible only with modern operating systems compatible with the technology.

-How you work modern operating systems compatible with this system?
+How will work modern operating systems compatible with this system?
 I'ts simple.
 As base specs, an modern OS will need to be writen in HTML5+Javascript, and contain a splash/boot screen for loading the system page of OS, and, obviously, the referred system page.

 You can start understanding an modern OS or making your own at [this project hosted on GitHub](https://github.com/DaniellMesquita/Modern-OS).